seafloor-geodesy/gnatss/docs/position_inversion.md

 generated by averaging all of the residuals in the time series, outliers can bias the result.
 Because of this, when we removed the previous outliers, the mean position shifted enough that residuals just below the threshold were pushed beyond it.
+However, although it is possible to direct GNATSS to remove outliers and flag new residuals in a single run, we do not recommend doing so since it increases the risk of the user accidentally flagging good data.
+In the case that you flag residuals you do not want to discard, you may either manually delete the _outliers.csv_ file or run gnatss again with a new "--residual-limit flag" to update _outliers.csv_.
+As long as you do not execute GNATSS with the "--remove-outliers" flag, any flagged residuals will not be removed from the positioning.

-I choose to run gnatss a few more times in order to remove all of these residuals right at the threshold until no new residuals are flagged.
+I choose to run GNATSS a few more times in order to remove all of the residuals right at the 30 cm threshold until no new residuals are flagged.
 The final residual plot looks like this:

 ![residuals_6](./residuals_6.png)